danila-schelkov/scw-tool/README.md

 # scw2dae
 COLLADA Animation and model || so so version
-## IF U WANT RUN THIS SCRIPT U NEED VISUAL STUDIO and MODULE 'mathutils'
+## IF U WANT RUN THIS SCRIPT U NEED VISUAL STUDIO and MODULES 'mathutils', 'lxml', 'math'

 # How to use
 - Run 'scw2dae.py' to create folders